open-services/public-registry-benchmarks/README.md

 - https://registry.nodejitsu.com - Broken: no response
 - https://npm.strongloop.com - Broken: invalid cert

+## Adding new registries/clients

+You can add your own registry/client if you follow the format in `generate-tests.clj` and send a PR.

 ### `tests/`

 The `tests/` directory contains one Dockerfile per test.
 The Dockerfile sets everything up for the test.
 The naming convention is "$registry--$client" so `npm--npm` would mean using the `npm` client to request from `registry.npmjs.org`, the file `yarn--npm` would mean using the `npm` client to request from `registry.yarnpkg.com`

+All of these are generated from running `clojure generate-tests.clj`, so don't change them directly.

 ## License